Im and Hebert lead as McIlroy suffers at Irish Open

-London American Daniel Im and France's Benjamin Hebert shared the first-round Irish Open lead after superb eight-under-par rounds of 64 at Portstewart, where local favourite Rory McIlroy toiled on Thursday.
+London (Reuters) - American Daniel Im and France's Benjamin Hebert shared the first-round Irish Open lead after superb eight-under-par rounds of 64 at Portstewart, where local favourite Rory McIlroy toiled on Thursday.

 Im picked up eight birdies from his first 14 holes and was unlucky to just miss out on birdies at 15th and 16th holes to extend his lead further.